fredn3y/product-description-component/README.md

 ## Browser Support

-Supports all modern browsers that implement the Web Components standard:
-- Chrome
-- Firefox
-- Safari
-- Edge
+This component uses standard web components APIs and works in all modern browsers that support Custom Elements v1.

 ## License

-MIT License - Feel free to use in personal and commercial projects.
+MIT